selvanayaki678/jenkins/README.md

 # jenkins
-This repo is holding jenkins related tasks
+This repo is holding jenkins related tasks and understandings.